Skip to main content

 Static schedules

 A static schedule is a record on the flow's schedules.static map.
-Cron strings and input shapes are validated when the flow is registered, so a malformed cron or a missing action surfaces at boot, not at dispatch.
+Each entry carries its handler inline (the shared action core) instead of naming an entry in flow.actions.
+Same model the webhook and chat transports use.
+Cron strings and input shapes are validated when the flow is registered, so a malformed cron or a bad input shape surfaces at boot, not at dispatch.

 defineFlow({